site24x7/plugins/nginxplus/README.md

 	```bash
 	sudo systemctl reload nginx
 	```
-5. Please test the nginx status URL; it should return a response without error.
+5. Test the nginx status URL; it should return a response without error.

 	For example:
 	```